wp-plugins/gravityformsapprovals/readme.txt

 = How do I edit the capabilities for a user/role? = You can use the [Members](https://wordpress.org/plugins/members/) plugin to edit the capabilities for each Role.

+= I don't see the Approvals Form Settings tab =
+Ensure your role is assigned the gravityformsapprovals_form_settings capability using the Members plugin.

 == Screenshots ==